Mendanau Island: Geography

-The island is located in the Gaspar Strait separating the two large islands.
+The island is located in the Gaspar Strait, which separates the two large islands of Bangka and Belitung.
 Being the largest island in its archipelagic district, Mendanau is the second largest island in the strait after Lepar, and is surrounded by a handful of smaller islands, most of which are uninhabited.
 It borders the Natuna Sea to the north and Java Sea to the south.
 Due to its small size, the island consists of a long coastline with a forested interior.

 Mostly having a flat terrain, the highest elevation of the island reaches about 179 m.
 The coastline of the whole island is fringed by a fringing reef from the Holocene, measuring about 75 km.
 The monthly average temperature of the island hovers around 26 C throughout the year, and the local climate is classified as tropical rainforest (Af) in the Köppen climate classification.

 The island comprises the majority of the populations and territory of 3 out of 4 villages within the Selat Nasik District: Suak Gual, Petaling and Selat Nasik.
 The district office is located in the latter.